DiscountingCashFlows/readthedocs/docs/source/functions.rst

 .. note::

-   The functions also have long forms and can be used interchangeably.
+   The functions also have long forms and can be used interchangeably:

     * The long form for ``toR()`` is ``numberToRate()``